 But, if you want a reason to quit drinking, alcohol consumption is well-known for making people gain weight.
 There’s a reason for the term beer belly.
 And it’s not just beer, many liquors are full of sugars and empty calories.
 Mixed drinks are even worse!

 If you prefer, you can also lower your alcohol consumption.
 For instance, you could drink on Friday nights but not Saturday.
 Or skip drinking every other weekend.
 By swapping out margaritas for water or diet soda, your total calorie intake will plummet.
-And, that’s how you lose weight.
+And, that’s how you lose weight in college.

 Here’s more information about how many calories are in your favorite alcoholic beverages: